AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 - Do not use periods after the letters in acronyms.
 Exception: "U.S." when it is used as an adjective.
 - Spell out uncommon acronyms the first time they appear.
 Example: "A New Acronym (ANA)."
 - Do not use Latin abbreviations such as "e.g." or "etc."
+- Use all caps with no periods when using extensions to refer to file types.
+Example: "Upload the file in JPG or PNG format."
 _________

 Abbreviations are a shortened version of a word used to represent the whole.
 Examples include "s" for "seconds" or "approx." for "approximately."